inku2333/ProteinMPNN/README.md

 Helper scripts: `helper_scripts` - helper functions to parse PDBs, assign which chains to design, which residues to fix, adding AA bias, tying residues etc.

+2025.05.30 update:
+1. Adapt to the use of Windows system.
+2. Simplified optimization of code structure. ^_^

 Code organization:
 * `protein_mpnn_run.py` - the main script to initialialize and run the model.
 * `protein_mpnn_utils.py` - utility functions for the main script.